zencart/documentation/content/dev/code/Modules/clone_shipping_157.md

 `/includes/modules/shipping/flat.php`

 The language file is located in:
-`/includes/languages/english/modules/shipping/lang.flat.php`
+`/includes/languages/english/modules/shipping/flat.php`

-To clone this module, for example, to `flatfree.php` you would:
-- copy `flat.php` to `flatfree.php`
+To clone this module, for example, to `flatfree.php` you would copy the two `flat.php` files to `flatfree.php`
-- copy `lang.flat.php` to `lang.flatfree.php`

 **Note:** Be sure the filename you choose does not have an underscore (`_`) in it.